doberman/dbrmn-scss-boilerplate/README.md

 break anything while making changes.

 ## Middleman & `compass-import-once`
-If you're using [`compass-import-once`](https://rubygems.org/gems/compass-import-once/) (eg Middleman) you have to force `/media-query-dependants.scss` to be imported several times into `/style.scss`.
-This is done by adding a `!` at the end of the file to be imported, ie `media-query-dependants.scss!`.
+If you're using [`compass-import-once`](https://rubygems.org/gems/compass-import-once/) (e.g. Middleman) you have to force `/media-query-dependants.scss` to be imported several times into `/style.scss`.
+This is done by adding a `!` at the end of the file to be imported, i.e. `media-query-dependants.scss!`.

 ## Contributing
 Everyone is more than welcome to contribute!
 More info on how to contribute is available in [CONTRIBUTING.md](CONTRIBUTING.md) (this info is also available when submitting a pull request).